County of Conviction: San Diego

 Released: August 10, 2004

-The California Innocence Project, along with attorney Tracy Emblem, filed a petition for writ of habeas corpus on Marsh’s behalf in October 2002 seeking a new trial after they uncovered evidence that proved Marsh’s innocence.
+The California Innocence Project, along with attorney Tracy Emblem, filed a petition for writ of habeas corpus on Kenneth’s behalf in October 2002 seeking a new trial after they uncovered medical forensic evidence consistent with an accidental death – not abuse – that proved Kenneth’s innocence.
 At the defense’s request, the San Diego District Attorney’s Office hired an outside medical expert to review all of the evidence.
-After the review, San Diego District Attorney Bonnie Dumanis asked the court to grant Marsh’s habeas corpus petition and release him until a new trial could be scheduled.
-Less than a month later, the D.A.’s office dismissed the charges, and Marsh was a free man.
+After the review, San Diego District Attorney Bonnie Dumanis asked the court to grant Kenneth’s habeas corpus petition and release him until a new trial could be scheduled.
+Less than a month later, the District Attorney’s Office dismissed the charges, and Kenneth was a free man.